-Note 2: No turnover rate is available as the receivables were caused by the rent receivable of the leased office.
+Note 2: No turnover rate is available as the receivables were caused by sale of securities and the rent receivable of the leased house.

-Note 3: No turnover rate is available as the receivables were caused by the policy jointly declaration of tax
+Note 3: No turnover rate is available as the receivables were caused by the policy jointly declaration of tax.